 - Manhattan GMAT Sentence Correction Strategy Guide – Sentence correction is a weak zone for most applicants.
 The Manhattan SC guide helps to improve sentence correction.
 That’s why it has been a favorite guide among both Indian and International MBA applicants.

 - Kaplan GMAT Verbal Workbook – Like Kaplan’s quantitative guide, this book also tries to go beyond the basics questions.
 This book is a good option for folks who want to understand various verbal sections and learn the strategies to tackle that.

-According to the survey of GMAC, it is found that most engineers in India prefer pursuing GMAT as compared to global students.
+According to the survey of GMAC, it is found that most engineers in India prefer taking the GMAT test as compared to global students.
 Having strong data sufficiency and problem-solving methods, engineers prefer GMAT preparation and exams.

-Analysing the chart, it is seen that the number of business and commerce background students prefer GMAT preparation all over the world.
+- Analyzing the chart, it is seen that the number of business and commerce background students prefer GMAT preparation all over the world.

-- The number of score achievers in between 600 to 690 is increased by 7.8%.
+- The number of aspirants securing between 600 to 690 is increased by 7.8%.

-GMAT Mean Score
+GMAT Score – Mean Score